StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 Always remember: **text in python must be surrounded by quotes**.

-Once again, you can test and see what your variable is storing by running:
+Once again, after writing all the above code, you can test and see what your variable is storing by running:

 ```python
 print(Name)